$optical-absorption

 The Lorentzian function is given by

-\(E_{ij}\) is the transition energy between the states \(i\) and \(j\) and specifies the location of the peak in the Lorentzian function.
+is the transition energy between the states and and specifies the location of the peak in the Lorentzian function. is specified in the input file viasmoothing-damping-parameter

-!-------------------------------------------- ! for k.p algorithm only: !
+.
+It is the Full Width at Half Maximum (FWHM). is the Half Width at Half Maximum (HWHM).!-------------------------------------------- ! for k.p algorithm only: !
 First, the absorption spectrum is calculated. !
 Then the broadening is applied. !-------------------------------------------- absorption_NoSmoothingV = absorptionV absorptionV = 0.0 DO i=1,num-energy-steps+1 !
 Loop over all energy grid points E(i) and determine absorption coefficients alpha(i)=alpha(E).
 DO j=1,num-energy-steps+1 !
 This loop is essentially an integration over energy dE.
 E_weight = (Lorentzian( E_gridV(j), E_gridV(i), smoothing-damping-parameter ) - & Lorentzian( E_gridV(j), - E_gridV(i), smoothing-damping-parameter ) ) * DeltaEnergy absorptionV(i) = absorptionV(i) + absorption_NoSmoothingV(j) * E_weight END DO END DO

-The following specifiers are only used for the \(\mathbf{k} \cdot \mathbf{p}\) optical absorption spectrum but not for the simple single-band intersubband absorption algorithm.
+The following specifiers are only used for the

 - E_P